Fwxzxh/MyResume/cv.typ

   (
-    "Upgraded existing frameworks and tools to enhance efficiency and alleviate workflow pain points.", "Day to day work in C#, C/C++, Cmake, Python and Go.", "Agile methodologies enforcement and application.",
+    "Upgraded existing frameworks and tools to enhance efficiency and alleviate workflow pain points.", "Day to day work in C#, C/C++, Cmake, Python and Go.", "Enforcement and application of Agile Methodologies.",
-    "Proficiency Game engines like Unity and Godot.", "Expertise in Unix & Windows OS, IPC, Networking and reverse engineering for modernizing internal legacy tools and protocols while solving complex challenges with innovative solutions.", "Played a pivotal role in code reviews and conducted static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver tailored solutions.", )
+    "Proficiency Game engines like Unity and Godot.", "Proficiency in Unix & Windows OS, IPC, CAN, Networking, and reverse engineering.", "Played a pivotal role in code reviews and conducted static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver tailored solutions.", )